andrew/ultimate-awesome/README.md

 - [awesome-microservices](https://github.com/ToastShaman/awesome-microservices) - A curated list of additional reading material following my talk at Zuhlke Days 2018.
 - [awesome-city-data](https://github.com/TStesco/awesome-city-data) - A curated list of open data sources to analyze and compare cities in a  holistic way à la data science and empower citizens.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.
-- [awesome-ai-testing](https://github.com/tugkanboz/awesome-ai-testing) - A curated list of AI-powered testing tools, frameworks, and resources for QA engineers.
-From test generation to self-healing automation, MCP-based testing, LLM evaluation, and more.
 - [awesome-offchain](https://github.com/txlabs/awesome-offchain) - A curated list of awesome off-chain projects, resources, tools and more.
 - [penetration-testing](https://github.com/txuswashere/penetration-testing) - A collection of awesome penetration testing and offensive cybersecurity resources.
 - [awesome-wildfire](https://github.com/ubc-lib-geo/awesome-wildfire) - A curated list of wildland fire resources across Canada.